luizbills/wp-plugin-base/README.md

 #### Other helpers

-See the [`/classes/Helpers.php`](/classes/Helpers.php) file to learn more helpers.
+See the [`/core/Traits`](/core/Traits) folder to learn the helpers.
 They are all very simple codes to read and understand.
 If you think some that helpers could be even simpler, please [open an issue](https://github.com/luizbills/wp-plugin-base/issues/new).

 ### `/assets` folder